Medical Imaging Policies and Procedures

 Students working in radiologic science must comply with regulations and guidelines to prevent exposure to body fluids and potentially infectious materials.
 The Division follows the infection control policies of our clinical affiliates and those specified by the UNC School of Medicine and the UNC Student Health Service.
 If a student is exposed to blood or body fluids or to an infectious disease, he or she must report immediately to the Student Health Service and report the exposure to the Clinical Coordinator or Division Director.
 Each case will be investigated and appropriate steps will be followed within the guidelines at the assigned clinical location and the UNC Student Health Services.
 Additional guidelines regarding procedures for handling exposure to blood-borne pathogens will be distributed as it becomes available.
 Expenses incurred as a result of exposure are the responsibility of the student.

-Our clinical affiliates require that we conduct criminal background checks on all students who will be providing patient care in their facilities.
+Our clinical affiliates require that we conduct criminal background checks and drug panel screening on all students who will be providing patient care in their facilities.
 Since the clinical rotations are required for this program and the program requires a variety of clinical experiences, students should be aware of the following possibility.
-If the information received on a criminal background check leads to a student not being permitted to rotate through a required clinical rotation, the student will not be able to complete the requirements of the program and therefore will not be allowed to continue in the program.
+If the information received on a criminal background check or drug screening leads to a student not being permitted to rotate through a required clinical rotation, the student will not be able to complete the requirements of the program and therefore will not be allowed to continue in the program.
 Students who feel they may have an issue with the criminal background check situation are encouraged to investigate the potential for program difficulties prior to beginning the program.
 The Division Director will hold any conversations regarding criminal background checks and program participation as confidential.

 The program emphasizes student safety and encourages students to take advantage of programs and services developed to provide the University community with up-to-date information about safety measures, support services, and education regarding sexual assault and other crimes.